BhushanGitHub/bhushanGitHub.github.io/_posts/2021-05-03-Breast_Cancer_Prediction.md

 Attribute Information:

-1) ID number
+1. ID number

-2) Diagnosis (M = malignant, B = benign)
+2. Diagnosis (M = malignant, B = benign)

-3 to 32) Ten real-valued features are computed for each cell nucleus:
+3. 3 to 32) Ten real-valued features are computed for each cell nucleus:

-a) radius (mean of distances from center to points on the perimeter)
+    - radius (mean of distances from center to points on the perimeter)

-b) texture (standard deviation of gray-scale values)
+    - texture (standard deviation of gray-scale values)

-c) perimeter
+    - perimeter

-d) area
+    - area

-e) smoothness (local variation in radius lengths)
+    - smoothness (local variation in radius lengths)

-f) compactness (perimeter^2 / area - 1.0)
+    - compactness (perimeter^2 / area - 1.0)

-g) concavity (severity of concave portions of the contour)
+    - concavity (severity of concave portions of the contour)

-h) concave points (number of concave portions of the contour)
+    - concave points (number of concave portions of the contour)

-i) symmetry
+    - symmetry

-j) fractal dimension ("coastline approximation" - 1)
+    - fractal dimension ("coastline approximation" - 1)

 The dataset also provides the mean, standard error, and "worst" or largest (mean of the three largest values) of these features for each image, resulting in 30 features.